JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

 ### Is the price of the steep learning curve worth the benefits of using PureScript in code?

-Yes, but you won't really see why until you have learned it.
-PureScript (and FP languages in general) will expand your understanding of what programming can be and do.

-As always, some people prefer some languages over others and some languages are better suited for some problems as others.
-Feel free to disagree with me.
+Yes.
+Most mainstream languages force you to depend on the IDE, linters, and other tools outside of the language to help you write correct code.
+Such languages often lack the features within the language itself to help you express certain ideas and constraints within your program.
+PureScript's powerful language features allow you to express what other languages cannot.

+Even if one ultimately decides not to use PureScript, the language itself can be a helpful environment for training your mind to think more precisely about how to write code.

 ### If I learn PureScript, can I get a good developer job?

 - See the community-curated list of [companies who use PureScript in production right now](https://github.com/ajnsit/purescript-companies).
+- See [Do you have a PureScript app in production?](https://discourse.purescript.org/t/do-you-have-a-purescript-app-in-production/20)
 - Check for PureScript jobs listed on [Functional Jobs](https://functionaljobs.com/jobs/search/?q=PureScript)
-- See [Do you have a PureScript app in production?](https://discourse.purescript.org/t/do-you-have-a-purescript-app-in-production/20)

 ### Should I learn PureScript now or wait until sometime later?